Appearance

 fn test_asm_fail() {

-// Create a mock account will trigger an error when passed.
+// Create a mock account that will trigger an error when passed.

 // Verify that the instruction fails with the expected error code.